Finish online

 At Alpina, we work with a wide range of approved insurers.
 So also the corporate liability insurance of these providers.
 So you choose the quality of a well-known insurer, but at the lowest premium.
 At Alpina.nl you save time and money.

-With business liability insurance, you insure your liability as a business for damages to third parties.
+With business liability insurance you insure your liability as a company for damages to third parties.
 Here you can make your own choices in the exact coverage of the insurance, after all, one entrepreneur is not the other.
-This is why at Alpina you can easily compare business liability insurance online and immediately see the corresponding premium.
-So get started right away and compare your business liability insurance today.
+Therefore, at Alpina you can easily compare business liability insurance online and immediately see the corresponding premium.
+So go right ahead and compare your business liability insurance today.

 ZZP

-As a self-employed person, want to take out business liability insurance?
-That is certainly possible.
-With a ZZP liability insurance you are insured if you, as an entrepreneur, cause damage to another person or if your work causes injury to another person.
-A professional indemnity insurance is a good way to cover yourself in case of liability damage.
-With a liability insurance for ZZP'ers, the costs resulting from the damage will be reimbursed by the insurer.
-You are also insured for damage caused by a trainee or a temporary employee who is employed by you.
+Taking out business liability insurance as a self-employed person?
+You certainly can.
+With a liability insurance ZZP you are insured if you, as an entrepreneur, cause damage to another person or if your work causes injury to another person.
+A business liability insurance ZZP is a good way to cover yourself in case of liability damage.
+With liability insurance for ZZP'ers, expenses resulting from the damage will be reimbursed by the insurer.
+You are also insured for damages caused by an intern or a temporary worker employed by you.

 Costs